 Political Science AB/Educational Administration and Policy MEd(Law and Policy)(non-thesis)

-The M.Ed curriculum builds on foundations of theory, method, and practice and addresses a range of contemporary education policy issues from an interdisciplinary lens.
-Students will gain practical understandings that prepare them for careers in education administration and policy.
+The M. Ed. curriculum builds on foundations of theory, methods, and practice and addresses a range of contemporary education policy issues from an interdisciplinary lens.
+Students will gain practical understanding that prepares them for careers in education administration and policy related work.
 Previous graduates of our programs work as policy analysts, leaders in educational organizations (both governmental and nongovernmental), evaluators, advocates, and educators in roles where they are advancing critical and thoughtful policymaking in the field.

 Admission to Program